DmitriyZolotyhin/Github/README.md

 # Github
-Java calculator for annuity payments, the program starts and runs, but there are logical errors in the calculations:
+Console program Java "calculator for annuity payments",сonsiders and reports on input value,program has logical errors.